Giskard-AI/giskard/python-client/docs/getting-started/key_vulnerabilities/ethics/index.md

 # Unethical behaviour

 Ethical issues in machine learning arise when models exhibit sensitivity to gender, ethnicity, and religion-based perturbations in the input data.
-These perturbations can involve switching certain words from female to male, switching specific countries or nationalities, or religion.
+These perturbations can involve switching certain words from female to male, or switching specific countries, nationalities, and religion for example.

 ## Causes of Unrobustness Against Ethical Perturbations